SachinDangayach/session17_B-SachinDangayach/README.md

 # Assignment 17_B

+### I have placed 110 functions as the assignment solution

 <p>
 Look at this sample file: sample.pyPreview the document You are to write such examples, where you describe the code to be written (starts with #), and the code it should generate.
 The file shows 3 examples of what text should generate what code. write 100 such examples.
 These are the requirements: